TZEDEK: PURSUING JUSTICE

 We continuously collect canned salmon and raisins that we donate monthly to Jewish Family & Children’s Services Family Table.
 Please drop off items in the bins at both TBA entrances or ship your amazon orders to the Temple office.
 Contact Amy Eisner with any questions.

 TBA Knitting Group

 The TBA knitters create shawls, lap blankets, scarves and baby caps for the poor and homeless women served by Rosie’s Place and also as part of our Caring Community outreach to our members in need.
 All are welcome to drop-in on scheduled Sundays at 10:00 a.m. to knit and nosh!
-Check the calendar for meetings dates and please just stop by one Sunday or contact Rae Mintz for more information.
+Check the calendar for meeting dates and please just stop by one Sunday or contact Rae Mintz for more information.